tamtataaam/KeepCalm/README.md

 <img width="45%" src='https://user-images.githubusercontent.com/99384151/197780378-487b8c08-f006-40a4-bc04-4ed8edd3bb6e.png'/>
 <img width="47%" src='https://user-images.githubusercontent.com/99384151/197780608-5abc5972-60fb-47e3-8005-141c5f280342.png'/>
 </div>
-<h4>Join chats in telergamm or create new one for community to share your ideas and thougth with (you can also filter chats by naming)<h4>
+<h4>Join chats in telergam or create new one for community to share your ideas and thougth with (you can also filter chats by naming)<h4>
 <div >
 <img width="45%" src='https://user-images.githubusercontent.com/99384151/197781828-4edf93a8-65ee-45d4-a966-99dbc5214fc2.png'/>
 <img width="50%" src='https://user-images.githubusercontent.com/99384151/197782026-15863b91-220d-42a3-a4b8-5495abfdc669.png'/>